 Even though they are simple, toilets can be frustrating when something wears out or breaks.
 Think about the amount of time these parts — plastic, rubber, and metal — spend underwater or just wet.
 More serious problems arise when some part of the pipeline to the public sewer is clogged or leaking.

 For any plumbing problem, a home or business owner shouldn’t hesitate to get in touch with our Savannah plumbing experts.
-We offer free estimates and are available 24/7 in case of emergencies.
+We offer EASY ESTIMATEs and are available 24/7 in case of emergencies.
 Most of the time we can find a quick and easy solution and you are flushing again in no time!

 We hope you found this article helpful.